mahdi6992/mahdi6992/README.md

 ## 👨‍💻 About Me

-I’m a passionate **full-stack web developer** with expertise in **React**, **PHP**, and **WordPress**.
+I'm a passionate **full-stack web developer** with expertise in **React**, **PHP**, and **WordPress**.
 I love building scalable apps, creating custom plugins, and designing modern user interfaces.
-Coding isn’t just a job — it’s a way to craft solutions and grow every day.
+Coding isn't just a job — it's a way to craft solutions and grow every day.

 ### 🎯 Currently Focused On:

 - Mastering advanced React and **TypeScript** for building robust web apps.
 - Developing **high-performance WordPress themes** and plugins.
 - Exploring **microservices architecture** to enhance scalability.